codecentric/habitcentric/infrastructure/kuma/README.md

 ## mTLS

 mTLS can be activated in the mesh configuration (`mesh.yaml`).
 However, it is currently commented out since activating it will result in 502 errors for habitcentric.
-I have not yet figured out why.
+We have not yet figured out why.

 ## Metrics

 Metrics are already enabled via settings in the file `mesh.yaml` that we applied earlier.
 You may port-forward to port 3000 of the Grafana pod, open [Grafana](http://localhost:3000) in a browser and login using the credentials `admin` / `admin`.

 ## Tracing

 > There are still issues with tracing.
-Sometimes, spans from the habitcentric
+> Sometimes, spans from the habitcentric services will not arrive in Jaeger.
-> services will not arrive in Jaeger.
-I still don't know why.
+> We still don't know why this is the case.

 Tracing is already configured via settings in the file `mesh.yaml`.
 However, we still need to configure for which services traces should be collected.
 To collect traces from all services in the mesh, apply the prepared `TrafficTrace` custom resource:

 ```sh